ArduPilot/ardupilot_wiki/dev/source/docs/setting-up-sitl-on-linux.rst

 Please follow each of the steps described below.

+Open up a terminal and type the following to update the list of packages in the software center:

+sudo apt-get update

+Then install the following packages (reply ‘y’ if it prompts you re additional disk space used)

+sudo apt-get install python-dev dos2unix python-wxgtk2.8 python-matplotlib python-opencv python-pip g++ g++-4.7 gawk git ccache

+sudo pip install pymavlink
+sudo pip install mavproxy

+If you wish to run Plane you will also need to install these packages:

+sudo apt-get install libexpat1-dev auto.conf libtool automake

 There is also a linked video below showing how to do the setup.

 .. warning::